japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-Trigger.md

 |===

-NOTE: You specify the trigger for a streaming query using ``DataStreamWriter``'s link:spark-sql-streaming-DataStreamWriter.adoc#trigger[trigger] method.
+NOTE: You specify the trigger for a streaming query using ``DataStreamWriter``'s link:spark-sql-streaming-DataStreamWriter.md#trigger[trigger] method.

 [source, scala]
 ----